 - 1/2 cup sliced cucumber with 4 tablespoons cottage cheese and 1 tablespoon pine nuts

 - 1 small salad with 1 cup spinach, grated carrots, 1/2 cup crumbled goat cheese and 1 tablespoon pumpkin seeds (for vegan switch cheese for nuts or 1/4 cup chickpeas- drained and rinsed)

 - 1/2 cup sweet potato drizzled with 1 tablespoon maple syrup and top with 1 tablespoon crushed walnuts

-- 1 roma tomato halved and cored and filled with 1 egg and 1 ounce cheese.
-Sprinkle with herbs and bake at 450ºF for 6-10 minutes (depending on desired doneness)
+- 1 Roma tomato halved and cored and filled with 1 egg and 1-ounce cheese.
+Sprinkle with herbs and bake at 450ºF for 6-10 minutes (depending on the desired doneness)

 - 1/2 cup chopped zucchini with 1 medium carrot peeled and sliced with 2 slices swiss cheese